-The Section for International Politics
+- Section for International and Regional Politics (IRP)

-The Section for Border Region Studies
+Centre for Border Region Studies

 Our research applies an interdisciplinary approach to European border regions in the past and the present.
 Several employees from the Section for International and Regional Politics, along with colleagues from the Faculty of Humanities, are part of the Centre of Boarder Region Studies.
 The centre is located on Campus Alsion in Sønderborg.
 For further information about the section’s research, please contact center leader Steen Bo Frandsen.

 The Danish Centre for Rural Studies focus on understanding and improving life in rural areas.
 We collaborate with various academic environments and local actors to create knowledge for the benefit of people living and working in rural areas.
 The centre is based at SDU Esbjerg.
 For more information, please contact center leader Egon Noe for more information or visit the website for the Danish Centre for Rural Studies.

 The centre’s research is centred around two joined research networks, one is focussed on rhetoric and journalistic usage of language, the other on social, societal and political aspects of journalism.
 For further information, please contact center leader Peter Bro or visit the webpage for Centre for Journalism.